qdrant/landing_page/qdrant-landing/content/documentation/tutorials/multimodal-search.md

 ## Sample dataset

 You will be using [COCO](https://cocodataset.org/), a large-scale object detection, segmentation, and captioning dataset.
-It provides various splits, 330K images in total.
-For the demonstration purposes we can choose a [2017 validation split](http://images.cocodataset.org/zips/train2017.zip) that contains 5K images from different categories.
+It provides various splits, 330,000 images in total.
+For demonstration purposes, this tutorials uses the [2017 validation split](http://images.cocodataset.org/zips/train2017.zip) that contains 5000 images from different categories.

 ## Prerequisites

 There is no need to curate your datasets and train the models.
 [Aleph Alpha](https://www.aleph-alpha.com/), already has multimodality and multilinguality already built-in.
 There is an [official Python client](https://github.com/Aleph-Alpha/aleph-alpha-client) that simplifies the integration.

 In order to enable the search capabilities, you need to build the search index to query on.
-For our purposes, we are going to vectorize the images and store their embeddings along with the filenames, we can then return the most similar files for given query.
-There are two things we need to set up before we start though:
+For this example, you are going to vectorize the images and store their embeddings along with the filenames.
+You can then return the most similar files for given query.

+There are two things you need to set up before you start:

-1. A Qdrant instance has to be running.
+1. You need to have a Qdrant instance running.
 If you want to launch it locally, [Docker is the fastest way to do that](https://qdrant.tech/documentation/quick_start/#installation).
-2. You need to have a [Aleph Alpha account registered and confirmed](https://app.aleph-alpha.com/).
-Once it’s done, the API key has to be created (see: [API Tokens](https://app.aleph-alpha.com/profile)).
+2. You need to have a registered [Aleph Alpha account](https://app.aleph-alpha.com/).
+3. Upon registration, create an API key (see: [API Tokens](https://app.aleph-alpha.com/profile)).

-Now we can store the Aleph Alpha API key in a variable and choose the model we’re going to use.
+Now you can store the Aleph Alpha API key in a variable and choose the model your are going to use.

 ```python
 aa_token = "<< your_token >>"